Skip to main content

 • The role of standards in enabling the development, and exploitation of IP

-• The role of accreditation / certification in bringing suitable, trusted, products to market
+• The role of accreditation/certification in bringing suitable, trusted products to market

-• Lessons learnt by prior projects
+• Lessons learned from previous projects

-• Incentivisation including possible funding sources (e.g. R&D grants)
+• Incentivisation including possible funding sources (eg R&D grants)

 Project status